claymfischer/ontogeny/README.md

 <a name="highlight"></a>
 ## Highlight

 Highlight any number of search patterns with a variety of colors.
 Can accept **stdin** (piped input) or use files, and can pipe out (for example to `less -R`).
 It also has extensive **regex** support.
-Protips and specifics are available in the [usage](https://github.com/claymfischer/ontogeny/blob/master/images/highlight/highlight_usage.png?raw=true).
+Protips and specifics are available in the [documentation and usage](https://github.com/claymfischer/ontogeny/blob/master/docs_highlight.md).

 `$ highlight file.txt pattern1 pattern2 ... pattern{n}`